-An exhibition launch, with presentations from Indigenous and newcomer artists looking deeper into the histories and ideas behind their projects.
-Join us for the exhibition reception event to meet the artists and the community.
+An exhibition reception with presentations from Indigenous and newcomer artists looking deeper into the histories and ideas behind their projects.
+Join us at Arts Etobicoke to meet the artists and experience the interactive exhibition.

 Philip Cote, of Moose Deer Point First Nation, is a Young Spiritual Elder, Indigenous Artist, Activist, Educator, Historian and Ancestral Knowledge Keeper.